-When you hire me as your attorney, I will do everything in my power to beat the charges against you.
-I will look at how the drugs were discovered and if the search that uncovered them was legal.
-If I find any indication that your rights were violated, I will take immediate action to have the charges against you dismissed.
-If a dismissal is out of reach, I will work to obtain the most favorable outcome possible.
+At the Kelley Defense Firm, we do everything we can to beat the charges brought against you.
+We will examine how law enforcement discovered the drugs and if the search that uncovered them was legal.
+If we find any indication that your rights were violated, we will take immediate action to have the charges against you dismissed.
+If a dismissal is out of reach, we will work to obtain the most favorable outcome possible.

 Contact Richard Nick Kelley, P.A., today for a free initial consultation about your drug possession case.
-You can reach a member of my firm 24 hours a day, seven days a week.
-Call my Kissimmee office at 407-847-6259.
+You can reach a member of our firm 24 hours a day, seven days a week.
+Call our Kissimmee office at 407-847-6259 today.